Josef314314/Resume/README.md

 - Improved customer loyalty by 22% by consistently providing accurate, timely quotations and managing client correspondence to meet their expectations. <br/>
 - Proactively identified and mitigated potential production and administration issues through meticulous review of technical drawings, documents and data. <br/>
 - Prevented costly downtime and ensured team success, by providing timely and effective IT support to colleagues and actively participating in problem-solving and troubleshooting. <br/>
+- Worked remotely for 6 weeks during COVID, using a virtual machine system.. <br/>

 <h3>MHG Fahrzeugtechnik & MHG Proseria GmbH</h3>
 <b>Heubach, Germany <br/>